 Written by ACHS Dean of Business Dr. Susan Marcus

 As discussed in the first post in this series, an MBA is fundamentally a management degree.
-The knowledge and skills developed during our courses can be applied for advancement in a current setting, or towards a career transition.
+The knowledge and skills developed during our courses can be applied in an entrepreneurial setting, for advancement in a organization, or towards a career transition.

 Occupational areas of opportunity

 According to the Department of Labor’s O*Net Occupational Information Network, Standard Occupational Code 11-1021.00 General and Operations Managers provides the closest alignment with the MBA definition and is described this way: Plan, direct, or coordinate the operations of public or private sector organizations, overseeing multiple departments or locations.
 Duties and responsibilities include formulating policies, managing daily operations, and planning the use of materials and human resources, but are too diverse and general in nature to be classified in any one functional area of management or administration, such as personnel, purchasing, or administrative services.
 Usually manage through subordinate supervisors.
 Excludes First-Line Supervisors.
 Job titles in this category include, Business Manager, General Manager (GM), Operations Director, Operations Manager, Plant Superintendent, Store Manager.